Skip Header

 How Inheritance Tax works

-Important information - please keep in mind that the value of investments can go down as well as up, so you may get back less than you invest.
-Tax treatment depends on individual circumstances and all tax rules may change in the future.
+Important information - investment values can go down as well as up, so you may get back less than you invest.
+Tax treatment depends on individual circumstances and tax rules may change.

-Inheritance Tax (IHT) is the tax paid (by the executor of the will, not the beneficiaries) on the value of someone's estate when they pass away.
+Inheritance tax (IHT) is a tax that may be payable on the value of a person's estate when they die.
+It is usually paid from the estate by the personal representatives, such as the executors or administrators.
 The word 'estate' sounds grand, but it really just refers to the property, money, possession, savings and other investments someone owns, like ISAs, (pensions are often currently excluded from the estate and the tax implications differ - although this is due to change from 6 April 2027).
 Whether you're receiving an inheritance or passing on your wealth, it helps to understand what the implications of IHT are.

 Current Inheritance Tax rates and thresholds